Mr. 2,000: Baker becomes 12th manager to reach 2,000 wins

 Baker’s career record is 2,000-1,745 and he’s the only manager in major league history to take five different teams to the postseason.

-Baker collected 840 wins in 10 years with the Giants, 322 in four seasons with the Cubs, 509 in six years with the Reds, 192 in two seasons with the Nationals and has 137 in his tenure with the Astros.
+He collected 840 wins in 10 years with the Giants, 322 in four seasons with the Cubs, 509 in six years with the Reds, 192 in two seasons with the Nationals and he has 137 in his tenure with the Astros.

+“I’m just doing my job,” Baker said.
+“I’m not that proud of myself yet.”

 “It’s an honor to play for somebody who loves the game and loves his team and is so knowledgeable about the game of baseball and who has had such a storied career,” Houston third baseman Alex Bregman said.
 “To be able to learn from him, play for him and just to be able to suit up with him every single day is very special and nobody in here takes that for granted.”